Skip to main content

 • DB Notify errors

-To fix connection errors or to be sure table configurations were set with success, set logLevel to development at dbnotifyconnections.json.
+To fix connection errors or ensure that table configurations were set successfully, set the logLevel to development at dbnotifyconnections.json.

 This causes DB Notify to show status messages at CTSTATUS.FCS.
 See Configure connnection.